Higino/bubbles-js/README.md

 A sample javascript canvas bubble animation.

 ## Bubbles requirements
+  -  Bubble have different sizes but are always round
-  -  Bubbles appear in a canvas object from time to time and bounce on the edges of the canvas
+  -  Bubbles appear in a canvas object with different velocities from time to time and bounce on the edges of the canvas
-  -  Animation is reset every the max amount of bubles are created
+  -  Animation is reset everytime the max amount of bubles are created
-  -  Gravity pulls bubbles down
+  -  Gravity pulls bubbles down or up
   - Bubbles animation parameters can be set and adjusted

 # Live sample